hinimajesty/pop-excel-api/readme.md

 ```
 Since the count of the columns begins at index 0, the third column is number 2, Giving that the first one is number 0.

-Viola, that is all you need to do, now you can go ahead and use that new function in your application.
+Voila, that is all you need to do, now you can go ahead and use that new function in your application.
 Make pull requests, add features, correct the code; Just hack something @dirtyScreen regards.... :)